muratk3n/thirdwave/en/README.md

 characters.
 Lets say, I take Andy Dick, and make him White Shaft.
 Would black people like that?
-Imagine the scene, bar door swings open, and this guy walks in with the shades on, has the leather jacket.. the music playing wha wha-wha-wha wha wha Andy walking with that strut.
+Imagine the scene, bar door swings open, and this guy walks in with the shades on, has the leather jacket.. the music playing wha wha-wha-wha wha wha AD walking with that strut..
 How would that go down?
 That would be insane right?

 ---